ianlienfa/BBGym-RL/README.md

     change the filename for evaluation in eval.ipynb run it

+* Reproducibility
+  * The torch and c++ share the same random seed, which is set in util/config.h with name "RANDOM_SEED"
+  * The torch::manual_seed() is called in three places, the initialization of weight of both pi and q network and the main function that powers the training.
+  * The randomness of c++ comes from the order of choosing the instances in the training process.

 * Grid Search
   * make sure the corresponding variable is defined in config.h
   * make sure the corresponding variable is defined in cmakelist.txt